JellyRollJunior/chiikawa-news-network/README.md

 -   bugs

-    -   bug: posts will shift positions when deleting / refreshing (?) find root cause
+    -   client: posts will shift positions when deleting / refreshing (?) find root cause
         -   2 children with the same key error...
         -   the duplicated post is the first post of the next page... maybe a hint as to the root cause
+    -   client: Empty string passed to getElementById().
+    -   client: comment list keys (?) unknown root cause
+    -   client: Cookie “__cf_bm” has been rejected for invalid domain. (avatar error - find root cause)

 -   client

+    -   user posts

 -   server